rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

+**How to use this mental Model**:

+* Write down your current believe/Hypothesis A

+* Find out the base rate of A is true( From past data or combination/permutation ratios )

+* write down your evidence(B) supporting A

+* Brain Storm/List out any reasons you can think of to cause event B to happen

+* Find out the following data:

+False positive Rate of the test/evidence(B)

+False Negative Rate of the test/evidence(B)

+**Predictions:**

+Give the probability of A is true, given B is true:

+**Example**

 In an excellent [real life example by Allen Downey](http://allendowney.blogspot.hk/2015/08/bayes-theorem-in-real-life.html)

 > I had a chance to practice Bayesian inference in real life today: at 1pm my wife called to tell me that the carbon monoxide (CO) alarm at the house was going off.
 Immediately two hypotheses came to mind: (1) there is a dangerous amount of CO in my house, (2) it's a false alarm.